 When developing my hair mask, many of my customers had fine hair.

-So I wanted a hair mask that would hydrate and add moisture without leaving any residue.
+So I wanted a hair mask that would add moisture to their hair without leaving any residue.
 But I’m demanding, so it had to do more.

 As a salon-developed, natural hair care range, I wanted salon-professional results.
 A hair mask should hydrate your fine hair, leave it with body, reduce fly-aways and detangle.